 Option #1: WordPress Adds Pages to Your Menu by Default

-Unless you use custom menus, WordPress will add any new PAGES you create to your menu.
+Unless you use custom menus, WordPress will by default add all your published pages to your site menu.

 - Sub-menu items and dropdowns.
 You can make any page a sub menu item by giving it a "Parent."
 When adding / editing a page, look on the far right for the Parent page setting.